TomMazzag/Makers-Learning/Week 5 - Databases/Blog/README.md

 ```
 Make sure a postgres database is created called blog
-The database can be sdeded by using the seeds/dbsetup.sql file
+The database can be seeded by using the seeds/dbsetup.sql file

 app.py needs to be run in terminal of choice
 ```